 Skinny jeans are a little different to hem than traditional jeans.
 The inseam will need to be a bit shorter because you want them to sit right at the ankle, so remember this when measuring.

-Some people don’t like to hem skinny jeans, if you feel this way, make sure to check out this guide for four different ways to adjust your skinny jeans.
+Some people would rather avoid hemming skinny jeans.
+If you feel this way, make sure to check out this guide for four different ways to adjust your skinny jeans.

+The solution: learn how to hem jeans!
 With a little bit of practice, you will be able to hem all of your own jeans.
-If you need any help, make sure to ask your sewing teacher!
+If you need any additional help hemming jeans, make sure to ask a sewing teacher!